 To date, a number of diverse approaches and systems to capture prosody are available.
 However, these are often hard for outsiders to interpret without any prior knowledge, and at times, even for those who specialise in the study of prosody.
 Also, direct comparisons showing similarities and differences, advances and limitations between the systems are not always available.
 In addition, many existing systems focus on phenomena related to intonation (f0 contour and f0 range, prominences, prosodic structure, etc.) and may not capture both timing characteristics and intonational properties of a language in a single system, or have been developed through extensive work on European languages (such as English), with a limited application to less documented languages.

-PVC2 invites all to bring their systems of prosody visualisation for a comparative display.
-This will help everyone to know what systems are available and how they compare when looking at prosodic variation across languages and dialects.
+PVC2 invited all to bring their systems of prosody visualisation for a comparative display.
+This helps everyone to know what systems are available and how they compare when looking at prosodic variation across languages and dialects.

-The challenge will be held in the format of a poster session as part of the ICPhS 2019 program.
+The challenge is being held in the format of a poster session as part of the ICPhS 2019 program.
 The winner of the challenge will be chosen by votes cast by the session attendees.

 - To take part in the challenge, please submit an abstract (not more that 2 pages) and a title by email (email@example.com).
 Deadline for submission is July 15, 2019.